ruanyf/css-modules-demos/README.md

 $ npm run demo02
 ```

-You will see the `h1` title in green.
+Open http://localhost:8080, you should see the `h1` title in green.

-In addition, `:local(.className)` is equivalent to `.className` in CSS Modules.
-The above `App.css` may be written in another form.
+CSS Modules also have a explicit local scope syntax `:local(.className)` which is equivalent to `.className`.
+So the above `App.css` may be written in another form.

 ```css
 :local(.title) {